Mohammad Al-Sahlawi

-Mohammad Ibrahim Mohammad Al-Sahlawi (مُحَمَّد إِبْرَاهِيم مُحَمَّد السَّهْلَاوِيّ; born 10 January 1987) is a Saudi Arabian professional footballer who plays as a striker.
-Al-Sahlawi won the best player of the league twice in a row in 2013–14 and 2014–15.
+Mohammad Ibrahim Mohammad Al-Sahlawi (مُحَمَّد إِبْرَاهِيم مُحَمَّد السَّهْلَاوِيّ; born 10 January 1987) is a Saudi Arabian professional footballer who plays as a striker for Al-Safa.

 Club career

-Al-Qadisiya
+Al-Qadsiah

-Al-Sahlawi was 17 years old when his talent started to become clear, during his participation in the "Karkiz" Championship which led to Adel Body (the administrative of Al-Qadisiya Handball) registering him in Al-Qadisiya, so he signed for SR40,000 and a car.
-After only two seasons, specifically in the 2006–07 season (when Yasser Al-Qahtani moved to Al-Hilal with the largest deal ever at that time), Sahlawi broke into the first team squad so he had to assume responsibility of the Al-Qadisiya attack alongside his teammate Yousef Al-Salem.
+Al-Sahlawi was 17 years old when his talent started to become apparent, during his participation in the "Karkiz" Championship which led to Adel Body (the administrative of Al-Qadsiah Handball) registering him in Al-Qadsiah, so he signed for SR40,000 and a car.
+After only two seasons, specifically in the 2006–07 season (when Yasser Al-Qahtani moved to Al-Hilal with the largest deal ever at that time), Sahlawi broke into the first team squad and had to assume responsibility of the Al-Qadsiah attack alongside his teammate Yousef Al-Salem.
 Following administration issues, Al-Sahlawi experienced a difficult period where he was relegated to the bench, while at the same time he was leading the Saudi Olympic team.

-Following Al-Qadisiya's relegation to the first division and the departure of most of the star players in the team.
+Following Al-Qadsiah's relegation to the first division and the departure of most of the star players in the team.
 Al-Sahlawi was lent to Al-Fateh and played five matches scoring one goal.
-Despite other offers, he returned to Al-Qadisiya.
+Despite other offers, he returned to Al-Qadsiah.
 In his return season, he scored 18 goals and registered 8 assists.
-At the end of the season, he signed a new deal with Al-Qadisiya for three years for a contract worth SR3 million.
-He ended the 2008 season as the Top Goalscorer in Saudi First Division.
+At the end of the season, he signed a new deal with Al-Qadsiah for three years for a contract worth SR3 million.
+He ended the 2008 season as the Top Goalscorer in the Saudi First Division.